MicrosoftDocs/bot-docs/articles/overview-introduction-bot-framework.md

 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date:
+ms.date: 05/31/2017
 ---

 # About the Bot Framework

 The Bot Framework is a platform for building, connecting, testing, and deploying powerful and intelligent bots.
-With support for .NET, Node.js, and REST, you can [download the Bot Builder SDK](resources-tools-downloads.md) and quickly [start building bots](bot-builder-overview-getstarted.md) with the Bot Framework.
+With support for .NET, Node.js, and REST, you can [get the Bot Builder SDK](resources-tools-downloads.md) and quickly [start building bots](bot-builder-overview-getstarted.md) with the Bot Framework.

+The following 15 minute video provides an overview of Bot Framework features.
+<iframe src="https://channel9.msdn.com/Events/Build/2017/C9R03/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 ## What is a bot?
 Think of a bot as an app that users interact with in a conversational way.
 Bots can communicate conversationally with text, cards, or speech.
 A bot may be as simple as basic pattern matching with a response, or it may be a sophisticated weaving of artificial intelligence techniques with complex conversational state tracking and integration to existing business services.